US Announces $2.5 Bn Security Assistance Package For Ukraine - UrduPoint

 US Announces $2.5 Bn Security Assistance Package For Ukraine

-Washington, (APP - UrduPoint / Pakistan Point News - 30th Dec, 2024) The United States announced a $2.5 billion security assistance package for Ukraine on Monday as Washington races to provide aid to Kyiv before President-elect Donald Trump takes office.
+Washington, (APP - UrduPoint / Pakistan Point News - 31st Dec, 2024) The United States announced Monday a $2.5 billion security assistance package for Ukraine as Washington races to provide aid to Kyiv before President-elect Donald Trump takes office.

 Monday's aid includes a $1.25 billion military "drawdown package", which allows the Pentagon to take weapons from US stocks and send them quickly to the battlefield.